AdobeDocs/analytics.en/help/components/dimensions/evar.md

 * By default, an eVar uses an expiration of visit.
 Once a visit ends, values stop copying over from row to row in the `post_evar` column.

 You can change eVar allocation and expiration under [Conversion variables](/help/admin/admin/conversion-var-admin/conversion-var-admin.md) in Report suite settings.

+## Value of eVars over props

+Adobe recommends using eVars in most cases, supported through the following:

+* eVars have a 255-byte limit in reports.
+Props have a 100-byte limit.
+* Props by default do not persist beyond the hit they are set. eVars have custom expiration, allowing you to determine when an eVar no longer gets credit for a subsequent event.
+However, if you use [report time processing](/help/components/vrs/vrs-report-time-processing.md), both props and eVars can use a custom attribution model.
+* Adobe supports up to 250 eVars, and only 75 props.

+See [prop](prop.md) for more comparisons between props and eVars.